llMBQll/OmniLED/oled-applications/media/README.md

 Media sends a single type of event, and its name depends on the selected [mode](#reporting-mode).

+> There is a discrepancy in event frequency between current implementations on Windows and Linux operating systems.
+> On Windows the interval seems to be around 4 seconds and on Linux it's a fixed update interval of 1 second.

 > Availability of event fields depends entirely on the media source.
 Be sure to check if a field is present when
 > handling media events.